PHPFusion/PHPFusion/README.md

 PHP-Fusion Andromeda
 ---
+**Note: The Andromeda-9.0.3 branch will be removed soon.
+Please switch and checkout to origin/Andromeda branch.**

 This is the development of PHP-Fusion Version 9.03.XX, code name Andromeda.

 Welcome to the PHP-Fusion Official Repository
 ====
-The latest branch is Andromeda-9.0.3.
+The latest branch is Andromeda.
 It contains all the previous commits done by all the core developers up to date.

 To sync to this database and not to conflict with your work, please do the following before doing anything: